Crash Query - App Overview

 Clicking on a crash in the map point view or in the raw table, will display the crash flyout.
 The Crash Flyout provides an in-depth analysis of a specific crash, including a Google Streetview of the crash location, crash, vehicle, and occupant level data, and a link out to any external documents available for that crash (e.g. collision report pdf, available images from the crash, or any other external resources that are available).

-(The Stats Sidebar displayed for a crash selected from the Raw Table tab.)
+(The Metrics Sidebar displayed for a crash selected from the Raw Table tab, note the crash is un-checked within the raw table, indicating this crash has been excluded.)

 Metrics